 Amtrak’s Lake Shore Limited line-up

 When walking up to the train, look for a four-digit number found by the door.

-Still, the second part of the number should match your ticket in either case.
+Still, the second part of the number should match your ticket.
 The attendants or conductors are looking for you, and all the sleepers on this train are together.